adhie1337/linq-tutorial/README.md

 ### excercise-linq-basics-005
 Your task is to filter the horses to keep only the lucky ones with the `Where` method.
 Notice the new property `IsLucky` of the `Horse` type.

+### excercise-linq-basics-006
+Your task is to create a `Dictionary<int, Horse>` where the keys are the ids of the horses.
+You will need to use the `IEnumerable.ToDictionary` method.
+Note that there is no query syntax-equivalent of the `ToDictionary` method.

 ## To check the solution You have:
 Check your solution with running the following command (after making sure its safe of course).
 It will also print what to do for the next excercise: